 For example, he can focus on the sensation of touching his partner’s breasts under his fingertips mindfully.

 By refocusing his attention on the things that are sexy and sensations that feel pleasurable, his erection will come naturally as a by-product of engaging in relaxing, sensual activities.

 Mindfulness works best if practiced daily.
 This means practice daily refocusing your attention on the five senses through mindfulness.
 You acknowledge anxiety is present, but then refocus your attention on the cup of coffee you are drinking.
 Essentially, you are training yourself to feel your senses fully again.”

 Talking to a therapist may help

-Working through your psychological issues or relationship problems that you are experiencing with a psychologist or other mental health professional can help to eliminate the effects those issues have on your sexual performance.
+Working through your psychological issues or relationship problems with a mental health professional can help to eliminate the effects those issues have on your sexual performance.

 Consider using guided imagery

-For example, research found that 70% of men treated with Guided Imagery and sexual re-education succeeded in overcoming their mental impotence, and were able to get erection whenever they wanted to.
+For example, research found that 70% of men treated with Guided Imagery and sexual re-education succeeded in overcoming their mental erectile dysfunction and were able to get erection whenever they wanted to.

 Guided imagery can be done with a therapist, or simply by listening to recordings that guide you through the process in the comfort of your own home.

 Talk it out with your partner